jnduli/blog_jnduli.co.ke/content/drafts/advanced_vim_snippets.rst

     endsnippet

 You can place this file in `~/vim/mysnippets/all.snippet` and type `bd` in any file to expand this.
-That is the simplest form of a snippet I've found.
-I use this for some time and soon find out that I need to have specific tasks e.g. for clean up, it needs to be clean up something.
+This does not cover tasks that are similar, but with small differences e.g. for clean up, it needs to be clean up something.
 I then update the snippet to include this by having `{$1: utensils, desk, room}`. `utensils, desk, room` in this case is the default string.

 .. code-block:: python